 2. Endnotes are used for references, and it is best if these are automatically generated by your word-processing program.
 Do not format the endnotes by using special fonts, numbering, indents, or style sheets.
 Place the number for the endnote after the end of a sentence (.23).

-4. Double-check spelling in quotations and proper names, and verify dates.
+5. Double-check spelling in quotations and proper names, and verify dates.
 We prefer Canadian spellings (organization and organize, not organisation or organise; labour, not labor; centre, not center).
 Proper names and titles should use the same spelling as the original (Palladium of Labor, not Palladium of Labour).
-Original text with a spelling or grammar error should be transcribed exactly, with [sic] employed where necessary.
+Original text with spelling or grammar errors should be transcribed exactly, with [sic] employed where necessary.